What Corporate Culture Rewards – and what it Quietly Costs Us

 • You push yourself without external demand.

-It is as if the outer system has taken root inside.
-The system continues, even when no one is watching.
+It is as if the outer system has found a place inside and continues quietly from there.
+The system continues when no one is watching.

 And it becomes harder to tell: Where does the organisation end, and where do you begin?